How to Bathe Your Cat Without the Drama

 When (and when not) to bathe your cat

 Generally, healthy indoor cats rarely need full baths.
 Their grooming habits keep them pretty spotless!
+You might consider a bath if:

 • Your cat gets into something sticky, smelly, or potentially toxic